 ‘The National Centre for Writing is based in the magnificent medieval Dragon Hall on King Street in Norwich.
 You can find out about what we do by clicking here.

 There have been buildings on the site for more than a thousand years.
 Dragon Hall is a rare example of a medieval merchant’s trading complex, built in about 1430 by a merchant, Robert Toppes.
-Its centrepiece, the magnificent first-floor trading hall, is 26 metres long, used more than 500 large oak timbers, was decorated with 15 carved dragons of Baltic oak and has a fine crown post roof.
-Its survival gives us the opportunity to appreciate the skills of the 15th-century timber craftsmen.
+Its centerpiece, the magnificent first floor trading hall, is 26 metres long, used more than 500 large oak timbers, was decorated with 15 dragons of Baltic oak and has a fine crown post roof.
+Its survival gives us the opportunity to appreciate the skills of the 15th century timber craftsmen.

 The story of Dragon Hall is kept alive through the ongoing efforts of the independent Dragon Hall Heritage Volunteers.
-To find out more about the history of the building visit their website, which is packed with fascinating information.
+To find out more about the history of the building visit their website which is packed with fascinating information.
+Website

-If you are interested in history or old buildings, enjoy working with other like-minded people, and like interacting with members of the public, this volunteering opportunity is for you!
-Dragon Hall Heritage Volunteers help to conserve the history of this iconic medieval building, now the home to the National Centre for Writing.
+If you are interested in history or old buildings, enjoy working with like-minded people, this volunteering opportunity is for you.
+Get in touch

 Looking to hire Dragon Hall for a special occasion?